kirull1/videocloud/memory-bank/techContext.md

 - Need to add proper documentation for all new features
 - Need to implement proper security measures for all new features
 - Need to add proper logging system for all new features
+- Simplified UI by removing Categories and Tags filters from home and search pages
+- Maintained category and tag information on video cards for informational purposes
+- Updated empty state message in search to remove reference to filters
+- Removed filter-related CSS styles and media queries for cleaner codebase

 ## Authentication Validation System